 Just make sure you do this on a day you can handle a little mess!
 I love doing this project at the end of the year.
 I have done this Pollock-inspired art project with all different ages of children.
 They all have so much fun making their own straw painting.

 I love to always try to tie an art history element to my lessons and projects.
 This project is super easy to do that!
 I LOVE the Art with Mati & Dada Youtube channel.

 With my toddlers at home, I showed them the Pollock video.
 These simple videos are a great way to introduce several different artists to your younger audience.
 My only complaint is that I wish they made more of these and covered a more diverse group of artists.

 First, if you are at home, you may want to either do this project outside or cover your table with newspaper.
-We have an art table and station set up at our house that is a perfect place to create a mess and easily clean-up.
+We have an art table and station set up at our house that is a perfect place to create a mess and easy clean-up.

 - Liquid Watercolor

 - Optional: Extra Fine Tip Sharpie

 Check out my specific art supply recommendations here.

 Demonstrate How To Transfer Watercolor Paint using Straw

 This is probably the trickiest part for some children.
 However, this picture shows my preschool-aged daughter being able to do this!